Want free probiotics? Then you’ll definitely want to try these probiotic-packed, fermented carrots. As a bonus, they’re super tasty too.

 Glass Fermenting Weights

 These glass weights are a nice way to keep the vegetables submerged in the brine.
-They’re glass and can be washed in the dishwasher and re-used.
+They’re glass and can be washed in the dishwasher and reused.

 New Mason Jar Lids